Code-the-Dream-School/node-essentials/assignments/assignment9-testing.md

 })
 ```

 Clearly you would not want to do this step unless you are pointing to the test database.
-When you pass a function to `beforeAll()` or `it()` or other jest functions, you can declare it as async so that you can use await.
-It is important to do the prisma.$disconnect().
-If not, Jest may not terminate cleanly, and you might have a zombie process.
+When you pass a function to `beforeAll()` or `it()` or other jest functions, you can declare it as async so that you can use await.  **It is important to do the prisma.$disconnect().**  If not, Jest may not terminate cleanly, and you might have a zombie process.

-Why do we need the user records?
+Why do we need the user records to test the task controller?
 Each task record has a foreign key, the userId.
 If this is not provided or if it doesn't correspond to a real user record, you get a constraint violation from the database.
 It is very important to disconnect from the database at the completion of the test to avoid a hung process.

 There are some special issues when testing route handlers and middleware functions.
 They take the parameters `req`, `res`, and sometimes `next`.
 For the req and res, we use the `node-http-mocks` package.
 You can configure the mock req object with the content you are testing: body, query parameters, headers, path parameters, whatever.
 Then you call the function to be tested, to see if the result is as you expect.

-A route hander or middleware function migth do the following:
+A route hander or middleware function might do the following:

 - Call res.send() or res.json() to send a reply.
 - Call next().
 - Throw an error.
 - None of the above.
 If a route handler or middleware function doesn't do any of these, it is ill behaved, and your test should catch this.

-To know what happened, you have to call the function and check what is returned.
-The function might be async.
-Or, it might do the res.json() or the call to next() from within a callback.
-Your test needs to call the function, and wait for the completion.
-When the completion within a callback, or if the code to be tested calls next(), that's a little tricky.
-If it's your job to write the tests, you may have no access to the source code of the function.
-If your team uses test first development, that source code might not even be written yet.
+If the route handler or middleware function is async, how can you know when it is done?
+The res.send() or res.json() or next() could happen inside a callback!
+Such a case, even when you await the result of the function, you don't know that it's done.

-You should use the following utility function:
+Therefore, when you call a route handler or middleware function from a test, instead of using `await`, you should use the following utility function:

 ```js
 const waitForRouteHandlerCompletion = async (func, req, res) => {